 - Keep your kids engaged with fun facts about Italy.
-One amazing resource that you can get ahead of time are these charming fact cards from Tava which will your kids recognizing landmarks around the city.
+One amazing resource that you can get ahead of time are these charming fact cards from Tava which will help your kids recognize landmarks around the city.

 - Italians love children, as a rule, but when they are dealing with crazy tourists all day, it might not be evident.
 If you stay outside the center you will find that the locals are much more welcoming.